-Wailing is a South Korean thriller directed by Na Hong-jin.
+The Wailing is a South Korean psychological thriller, drama directed by Na Hong-jin.
 It’s not a classic horror flick featuring jumpy moments, and that’s a good thing.
 While it might be a little lengthy, it packs in elements of the supernatural and suspense right up to the end.
 After getting a whole bunch of requests, I finally set some time to write this article.
-Here’s the Korean film The Wailing explained, spoilers ahead.
+Here’s the plot analysis and the ending of the Korean film The Wailing explained, spoilers ahead.

 The Japanese Stranger:

 This man is someone who’s possessed by evil.
 He’s not a manifestation of evil.
 He’s most likely a shaman who has been taken over by the evil spirit.
 (Rumours are that he was a university professor or a monk).

 He is the shaman that the villagers go to when they need to perform an exorcism on a family member.